mahieyin-rahmun/google-drive-control/README.md

 Getting started:
 Head over to https://developers.google.com/drive/api/v3/quickstart/python to activate Drive API and get your credentials.json.

+You need to install the following libraries after that:

+`pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

-After that it is mostly about using the API ;)
+Once that's done, it is mostly about using the API ;)